21 Early-Season Flowers for Your Garden

 Daffodil

 If it's spring, it's time for a show of daffodils.
-The bright, jovial flower has a range of shapes and sizes, from trumpet to small- and large-cupped to double.
-Deer find them less palatable than other spring plants, but the foliage should be left to die back on its own to rejuvenate the plants for the following year.
+The bright, cheerful spring flower has a range of shapes and sizes, including trumpet, small- and large-cupped, and double blooms.
+Deer find them less appetizing than other spring plants, but the foliage should be left to die back on its own to rejuvenate the plants for the following year.

 Size: To 1 foot tall and wide